anirudhkamath/network-automation-blog/notes/maintaining-data-for-network-automation.md

-# Maintaining data for network automation
+# Maintaining data for automation

 When I hear the term "Infrastructure as Code" I am reminded of the times where most people talk about representing computer infrastructure in YAML or JSON data.
 While that is one piece of the whole story, software is capable of much more in today's world of web applications.
 This is where the topic of data maintainance in infra as code gets super interesting, and where we notice that *automating networks/infrastructure is not only about the technology, but also hugely about the data it uses to automate*.